-ANSWER: SQC 1 requires firms to establish policies and procedures designed to promote an internal culture based on the recognition that quality is essential in performing engagements.
+Ans: SQC 1 requires firms to establish policies and procedures designed to promote an internal culture based on the recognition that quality is essential in performing engagements.
 Therefore, such leadership responsibilities are required for all engagements and not for audit engagements only.

-Such policies and procedures should require the firm's CEO or the firm's managing partners to assume ultimate responsibility for the firm's system of quality control.
+Such policies and procedures should require the firm's chief executive officer or the firm's managing partners to assume ultimate responsibility for the firm's system of quality control.
 The example set by firm's leadership encourages an inner culture that recognizes high quality audit work.
+Further, persons assigned operational responsibilities for the firm's quality control system by the firm's chief executive officer or managing partners should have sufficient and appropriate experience, ability and the necessary authority to assume that responsibility.

-CA M is the engagement partner of the firm M/s Y2Z LLP and he is auditing the financial statements of a listed entity ABC Ltd. The audit firm has determined that an engagement quality control review is required for this assignment.
+6(a) CA M is the engagement partner of the firm M/s Y2Z LLP and he is auditing the financial statements of a listed entity ABC Ltd. The audit firm has determined that an engagement quality control review is required for this assignment.
 Discuss the responsibilities of CA M as an engagement partner for engagement quality control review as per SA-220.

-ANSWER: Engagement Performance: As per SA 220, for audits of FS of listed entities, and those other audit engagements, if any, for which the firm has determined that an engagement quality control review is required, the engagement partner shall:
+Ans: Engagement Performance: As per SA 220, for audits of financial statements of listed entities, and those other audit engagements, if any, for which the firm has determined that an engagement quality control review is required, the engagement partner shall: